 Do most users take full advantage of Desktop as a Service features?

 Sharma: With the initial shock of COVID-19, customers were focused on getting desktops and apps up and running quickly.
 Full features and functionality above and beyond the initial setup weren’t considered.
 As customers mature into their DaaS deployments, more of the enterprise features should be leveraged for easier management and better user experience.

 What is the MSP or VAR’s role in ensuring their clients get the most value from their solutions?

 Sharma: MSPs and VARs provide services that extend beyond typical management.
-For example, MSPs and VARs can help customers with deployment services, managing images, managing desktop and app updates, providing security tools, and even guidance in how to set up virtual desktops and apps in a customer’s DaaS environment.
+For example, MSPs and VARs can help customers with deployment services, managing images, managing desktop and app updates, providing security tools, and even guidance on how to set up virtual desktops and apps in a customer’s DaaS environment.

 What advice can you offer MSPs or VARs with clients who didn’t have DaaS when the coronavirus pandemic hit?

-Sharma: It’s never too late to look at DaaS as an option, not only for future crises, but also as employees start to slowly go back to working from the office.
+Sharma: It’s never too late to look at DaaS as an option, not only for future crises but also as employees start to slowly go back to working from the office.
 We’re in an era of a new normal, and educating clients on the benefits of DaaS is a great start.
-Providing value-added services on top of what DaaS has to offer has the potential to be a huge opportunity for MSPs and VARs.
+Providing value-added services on top of what DaaS has to offer has the potential to be a massive opportunity for MSPs and VARs.